 REVIEW YOUR CURRENT FINANCIAL SITUATION AND SPENDING HABITS

-Write down all of your income, expenses, debts and savings.
+Write down all of your income, expenses, debts, and savings.
 If you already feeling anxious about your finances, this can be a scary exercise.
 Unfortunately, avoiding it won’t make it go away and can make your situation worse.
-Having a full view of your financial picture can help you see areas for improving and make a plan for moving forward.
+Use free financial wellness tools to get a clear picture of your financial habits.
+Having the full view can help you see areas for improvement and make a plan for moving forward.

 FOCUS ON SPENDING THAT HELPS YOU MEET YOUR GOALS

 Using what you’ve learned about your personal financial habits, take a look at your expenses.
 Are they leftovers of old habits?
 Leave behind expenses that don’t line up with your goals.
 For example, if you want to pay off debt, see if you can trim expenses from things like cable TV, subscriptions, or restaurants and bars, so you can spend more on paying off your debt.
+If the problem lies within credit card debt, transfer to a card with a lower rate.
 The goal is to focus your spending on the things that are most important to taking good care of yourself.

 CREATE A SPENDING PLAN

 Now that you know the why behind your spending and have narrowed down your necessary expenses, the last step is to develop a spending plan.
-A spending plan allows you to prioritize your spending ahead of time based on your values and long-terms goals so that you can make sure you have the most important items covered first.
+A spending plan allows you to prioritize your spending ahead of time-based on your values and long-term goals so that you can make sure you have the most important items covered first.